 Most impressive was that while petting them and making personal comments about Dino and Bella (“he’s kind of fat, isn’t he?”), she continued a lively conversation with someone in, I think, Vietnamese.
 I was impressed with this display of bilingual multitasking.
 I mean, I can’t even chew gum and write at the same time.

-For the record, the service was great.
-It was more than half-full when I arrived but there was enough staff for someone to take me right away.
-The pedicure chairs were leather (maybe fake, I really don’t care), comfortable, and had all those kneading and rolling settings.
-The attendant brought me a cold bottle of water–a nice touch.
+It was more than half-full when I arrived.
+I was pleased the pedicure chairs were cushioned and comfortable and had all those kneading and rolling settings.
+An attendant brought me a cold bottle of water – a nice touch.
 I chose a pedicure spa treatment that included…well, you don’t need the details but let me tell you, that cheese grater thing took off about an inch of dead heel skin and my feet have never felt so good.

-I had barely noticed a rather large woman on her cellphone when I entered the salon.
-But about halfway through the treatment, I heard her loud and clear.
-I wasn’t listening for her.
-I had my earbuds in, listening to the classic rock station pulled in by my own cellphone.
+I had barely noticed a woman on her phone when I arrived.
+But about halfway through the treatment, I heard her loud and clear and trust me, I wasn’t listening for her.
+I had my earbuds in, listening to the classic rock station on my own phone.
 I may even have closed my eyes for a minute or two.
-Until I started to hear snippets about a problem at work, something about a lawsuit, and a lot of talk that really shouldn’t be out on the public airwaves.
+Until I started to hear snippets about a problem at work, something about a lawsuit, and a lot of talk that really shouldn’t be out on the public airwaves:

 - “I will send you a memo with bullet points detailing everything that happened.”

 - “I understand they intend to sue.
 I have a defense.”

 And on and on.
 And louder and louder.
 I looked at the woman working on my pedicure, and she looked at me.
 She and her coworkers looked at each other.